 But aren't some of the names in the table individuals rather than nations?
-And shouldn't the nonterminal names in Table 2 be assumed to be part of a genealogy of individuals, including at least the third column, Noah's "grandsons"?
+And shouldn't the non-terminal names in Table 2 be assumed to be part of a genealogy of individuals, including at least the third column, Noah's "grandsons"?
 Not necessarily, as I explain in the introduction to Table 8: most of the known names seem to refer to nations or ethnic groups, so may not refer to individuals at all.

 However, to answer the first question, yes, certainly some of the names in the table are individuals.
 Noah is certainly an individual, as seen all the way through Genesis 6-9.
 And Shem, Ham, and Japheth are clearly individuals, and are clearly the first generation sons of Noah, because they were among the 8 people who lived on the ark for a year, along with each of their wives, and acted individually and distinctly in the story of Noah's drunkenness in Genesis 9:18-28.
 Canaan, on the other hand, even though he is mentioned repeatedly in the latter passage, and even though he is specifically cursed because of Ham's actions, never actually appears as an individual actor in the story, so the curse could just as easily be upon a nation rather than an individual.
-Granted, he may also have been the individual who founded the ethnic group that eventually became the Canaanites, but the table cannot be used to prove this one way or the other.
+Granted, he may also have been the individual who founded the ethnic group that eventually became the Canaanites.
+But the table cannot be used to prove this one way or the other.

-In fact, beyond Shem, Ham, and Japheth themselves, no single name in the table comes into focus as an individual actor except for Nimrod, and his case is unique, as I explain in Table 8.9 (Even so, it seems clear that Abram's ancestors from Arpachshad down to Peleg are individuals, since they are also listed in
+In fact, beyond Shem, Ham, and Japheth themselves, no single name in the table comes into focus as an individual actor except perhaps Nimrod, and his case is unique, as I explain in Table 8.
+(Even so, it seems likely that Abram's ancestors from Arpachshad down to Peleg are individuals, since they are also listed in Abram's genealogy in Genesis 11, which seems to be a list of individuals from start to finish; also, though

-2 If you immediately say, "Let's look at the maps and the charts to see if that makes sense," you will see that it really doesn't, but this is not the only fundamental problem we will face.
+7 If you immediately say, "Let's look at the maps and the charts to see if that makes sense," you will see that it really doesn't, but this is not the only fundamental problem we will face.
 Fear not, I have some ideas that might work!